Pre-action protocol in the County Court

 The reply form - you need to send this back to the creditor within 30 days.
 Use the reply form to tell the creditor whether you owe the debt or not, to request more information or to let them know you are seeking advice.

-A statement of means form – this is similar to your Your budget.
+A statement of means form – this is like the budget you can create in My Budget.
 Complete the statement of means form to tell the creditor about your circumstances, your income and expenditure, and any other debts you owe.

 Statement